shipgirlproject/Haruna/README.md

 4. Start the server via `java -jar haruna.jar`

 5. To verify Haruna is working, navigate to `http://localhost:port_you_specified/` or `http://your_server_ip:the_port_you_specified/`.
 [Example](http://it-snake.net:1101/)

+## Docker

+1. Clone this repository.

+2. Configure `HarunaConfig.json` that you will find on `config_example/` folder.

+3. In a command line, run: `docker build -f Dockerfile -t deivu/haruna .` on the repository folder.

+4. Start the server via `docker run -d deivu/haruna`.

 # Haruna's config file example & explanation.
 ```js